 Guests can take advantage of food concessions inside the park, but for more extensive supply needs, there are a handful of restaurants scattered within a few miles of the park, and a wide range of restaurants, stores, and gas stations in the town of Oneonta.

 Visitors have 135 RV sites to choose from at Gilbert Lake State Park.
 This New York state park features two campgrounds, with sites 1-57 located in Hilltop Campground and sites 58-135 located in Deer Run Campground.
-Hilltop Campground is located on the western side of Gilbert Lake, and offers a mix of standard sites and electric hookup sites, with the electric hookup sites offering 30 and 50 amp electric hookups.
+Hilltop Campground is located on the western side of Gilbert Lake, and offers a mix of standard sites and electric hookup sites, with the electric hookup sites offering 30- and 50-amp electric hookups.
 The campground has sites that can accommodate rigs of up to 50 feet, though all sites are back-in.

 Those who would prefer to soak up the beauty of Gilbert Lake by boat will be happy to know that Gilbert Lake State Park makes boating in the park very easy, offering both rentals and a launch area for personal boats.
 Visitors can rent kayaks and rowboats from the park at the boat rental area on the northern end of the lake next to the Nature Center.
-Those bringing their own boats can take advantage of the launch area that is located a short distance from the parking area for personal non-motorized boats.
+Those bringing their own boats along behind the Sprinter can take advantage of the launch area that is located a short distance from the parking area for personal non-motorized boats.
 Boat rentals are available from May to early September.